cdmdotnet/Manatee.Trello/docs/_docs/1-main/getting-started.md

 Many edits are updating fields, such as the description on a card or the name of a board.
 For tasks like this, you only need to set the property.
 This will trigger an asynchronous process to submit the new data to Trello.

 When a property is set, a timer starts, the duration of which is determined by `TrelloConfiguration.ChangeSubmissionTime`.
 Once the timer expires, it sends the change.
-But here's the catch: if another change for the same entity is made (i.e. setting another property), the timer is reset.
-When the timer expires, *all* changes are sent.
+But there's a bonus: if another change for the same entity is made (i.e. setting another property), the timer is reset.
+When the timer expires, *all* changes are sent as a single request.
+If you need to, you can wait for property changes to be sent to Trello by calling `await TrelloProcessor.Flush()`.
+This will ensure that the updates are sent before continuing.

-Other writes are generally creations or deletions.
+Other writes are generally deletions or creations.

 When you need to delete an entity, simply call its `Delete()` method.
 Done.